Jamestown in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Erected 1986 by Jamestown Historical Marker Committee & New York State.

 Location.
 42° 5.508′ N, 79° 14.546′ W. Marker is in Jamestown, New York, in Chautauqua County.
-Marker is at the intersection of Glasgow Avenue and Barrett Avenue, on the left when traveling south on Glasgow Avenue.
+It is at the intersection of Glasgow Avenue and Barrett Avenue, on the left when traveling south on Glasgow Avenue.
 Touch for map.
 Marker is in this post office area: Jamestown NY 14701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-WWI Memorial (a few steps from this marker); Public Market (about 700 feet away, measured in a direct line); Blackstone Corporation (approx. 0.2 miles away); First Grist Mill (approx. 0.2 miles away); Policeman George Kendall (approx. 0.2 miles away); Brooklyn Square (approx. 0.2 miles away); Home of Reuben E. Fenton (approx. 0.2 miles away); First Train (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: WWI Memorial (a few steps from this marker); Public Market (about 700 feet away, measured in a direct line); Blackstone Corporation (approx. 0.2 miles away); First Grist Mill (approx. 0.2 miles away); Policeman George Kendall (approx. 0.2 miles away); Brooklyn Square (approx. 0.2 miles away); Home of Reuben E. Fenton (approx. 0.2 miles away); First Train (approx. 0.2 miles away).
 Touch for a list and map of all markers in Jamestown.

 Regarding Indian Camp.
 The Chadakoin River is the river referred to on the marker.